polym8th/Harvest/README.md

     - **Navigation Menu:**
         - **Dashboard** - The user arrives at the front page of the dashboard.
 The Dashboard shows the articles that have created by the authenticated user.
         - **Create Article** - Allows authenticated users with the 'creator' role to create and publish an article by adding a title and content.
+A Rich Text Editor allows users to format text using paragraphs, bold, italics, and more.
         - **Add an Event** - Beneath the "Create Article" form, users can add an event related to the article.
         - **Upload Image** - Supports PNG, JPEG, and WebP formats.
 The uploaded image will be displayed above the article text.
         - **Published** - Allows creators to view and edit their published articles.
 They can edit, update or delete their own articles.